prdesignwork/code-box/README.md

 ## Synopsis

-This is the location of prdesignwork's codes work.
+This is the location of prdesignwork's code work.

 ## Motivation